Your liver is an organ in the upper right part of your belly. The liver does many important things:

 Your liver can be damaged by diseases such as:

-Viral hepatitis Acute Hepatitis Hepatitis is inflammation (swelling) of your liver.
-An acute illness is one that comes on quickly and goes away quickly.
+Viral hepatitis Acute Hepatitis Acute hepatitis is inflammation (swelling) of your liver that comes on quickly and goes away quickly.
 Acute hepatitis sometimes becomes chronic hepatitis.
-A chronic illness... read more (swelling of the liver caused by a virus)—most commonly hepatitis B
+Chronic hepatitis lasts a long time... read more (swelling of the liver caused by a virus)—most commonly hepatitis B

 Cirrhosis Cirrhosis of the Liver Your liver is a football-sized organ on the right side of your belly, just below your ribs.
 It has many important jobs: To make a liquid (bile) that helps your body digest fat To process nutrients... read more (a liver disease in which normal liver tissue is replaced with scar tissue)